Antigosu/sedenspam/README.md

 # sedenspam
-Tkinter application for sending emails to huge amount of people.
+Tkinter application for creating and sending (or just creating) template emails to huge amount of people.